-The Group might not correctly assess the creditworthiness of credit applicants or other counterparties (or their financial conditions may change) and, as a result, the Group could suffer material credit losses.
-While the Group seeks to mitigate credit risk, including through diversification of its assets and requiring collateral for many of its loans, such efforts may be insufficient to protect the Group against material credit losses.
+Credit Risk Assessment - The Group might not correctly assess the creditworthiness of credit applicants or other counterparties mitigate credit risk, including through diversification of its assets and requiring collateral for many of its loans, such efforts may be insufficient to protect the Group against material credit losses.
 For example, if the value of the collateral securing the Group's credit portfolio is insufficient (including through a decline in its value after the original taking of such collateral), then the Group will be exposed to greater credit risk and an increased risk of non-recovery if any credit exposure fails to perform.
 Estimates of the value of non-cash collateral are inherently uncertain and are subject to change as a result of market and other conditions, and may lead to increased risk if such values decline.
 In addition, determining the amount of provisions and other reserves for probable credit losses involves the use of estimates and assumptions and an assessment of other factors that involve a great deal of judgment.
-As a result, the level of provisions and other reserves that the Group has set aside

-(which take account of collateral where loans are secured) may not be sufficient and the Group may have to create significant additional provisions for probable credit losses in future periods.
+As a result, the level of provisions and other reserves that the Group has set aside (which take account of collateral where loans are secured) may not be sufficient and the Group may have to create significant additional provisions for probable credit losses in future periods.